 Skip to main content

-Mali is a vast, land-locked country in the heart of the Sahel region.
-With social indicators among the lowest in the world, the country ranks 188 out of 193 in UNDP’s 2023 Human Development Index.
-It faces serious challenges in achieving Sustainable Development Goal 2 on Zero Hunger and improving nutrition.
+Mali, a vast landlocked country in the heart of the Sahel, ranks 188 out of 193 in UNDP’s 2023 Human Development Index.
+The country faces major challenges in achieving Sustainable Development Goal 2 (Zero Hunger) and improving nutrition.

 The World Food Programme works in partnership with the Government, UN agencies and civil society organizations to provide an integrated assistance package of emergency life-saving aid and long-term resilience activities, in northern and central regions.